 - Climbing under/behind other parties on loose routes.
 Don’t put yourself in harm’s way by being under dangerous parties or natural phenomena (rocks, avalanche slopes, seracs) when it is avoidable.

 - Not knowing your climbing partner.
 Don’t accept what you are told as necessarily being accurate – judge for yourself, if you are appropriately trained and knowledgeable.
 Critically evaluate your circumstances and apply your own common sense.
 Be aware of your climbing partners’ limitations and climb accordingly.

 - Assuming inexperienced partners will do the right thing – this is a common accident characteristic.
 If unsure, clearly explain first and get them to demonstrate techniques as confirmation of effective communication, prior to the system being relied upon.

 - Many mountain travelers do not have the experience or knowledge to protect themselves or their partners, or to rectify problematic situations.
 Don’t be one of them: Get trained or hire a guide.

 - Following the tracks of others and reading books will not teach you how to pick safe routes, extricate you or your partner from a crevasse, build reliable snow anchors or hoist an injured partner out of a glacier.
 Don’t be fooled by thinking you can accomplish these things because you understand drawings in books or have practiced indoors (or without gloves and a pack in freezing conditions).

 - Mountain accidents are avoidable; but they are also unforgiving and almost always occur in unfriendly, unexpected situations.
-Get professional training and practice the techniques on which the life of you or your partner depend.
+Get professional training and practice the techniques that you or your partner depend upon.